localstack/docs/content/en/user-guide/integrations/crossplane/index.md

 EOF
 {{</command>}}

-After some time, the queue should transition into status `ready` in Crossplane:
+After some time, the queue should transition into `ready` state in Crossplane:
 {{<command>}}
 $ kubectl get queues
 NAME                    READY   SYNCED   EXTERNAL-NAME                                                         AGE